AutodeskGames/stingray-docs/source/interactive_help/getting_started/common_windows/unit_editor.md

 ![Unit Editor Overview](../../images/unit_editor.png)

 The **Unit Editor** gives you control over many elements of your unit's basic properties and constituent pieces.
-Because Stingray lets you import scenes with multiple models, the **Unit Editor** is an essential tool for managing how the unit and all its parts interact in the game.
+Because each unit can be made up of multiple meshes, lights, cameras, physics actors, and script data, the **Unit Editor** is an essential tool for managing how the unit and all its parts interact.

-The **Unit Editor** separates unit data from level/project data in Stingray Editor.
-This allows you to launch the **Unit Editor** separate from the Stingray Editor and work on a unit without loading a level.
+The **Unit Editor** works on unit *resources* in your project.
+Each *.unit* resource is like a template, which you *spawn* in your levels when you want an instance of that unit to show up in the level's 3D scene.
+You can launch the **Unit Editor** separately from the interactive editor, and work on your units without needing to load a level.

 ## Unit Editor Overview

 ![Unit Editor Overview](../../images/UnitEditor_InterfaceOverview.png)